arkitex/javascript-log-wp7/README.md

 # Javascript Log for Windows Phone 7 #

-A small javascript snippet to include when debugging web applications on Windows Phone 7.
+A small javascript and C# snippet to include when debugging web applications on Windows Phone 7.

 ## Why? ##